justinG31/CNN-for-CT-Lung-image-detection/README.md

 ### 2: Transfer the jupyter notebook to google drive

-Either clone the repository directy to google drive or just move the file over to utilize a gpu on the model.
+Either clone the repository directly to google drive or just move the file over to utilize a gpu on the model.
+Opening the notebook in google colab, change the runtime to gpu.

 ### 3: Confirm directory file paths

-When mounting to google drive, confirm the file paths for the directory will work and all the images are downloaded
+When mounting to google drive, confirm the file paths for the directory will work and all the images are downloaded.

 ### 4: Run the notebook

-(Command/CTRL + F9) or Run all
+(Command/CTRL + F9).
+May be worthwile to run segment by segment if file paths need to be changed and to also visuaize the data and run each model individually.